xgrommx/rx-book/content/observable/observable_instance_methods/every.md

 {% else %}

+<rx-marbles key="every"></rx-marbles>

 {% endif %}

 Determines whether all elements of an observable sequence satisfy a condition.
-This is an alias to `all`.

 #### Arguments
 1. `predicate` *(`Function`)*: A function to test each element for a condition.